-5 Answers About Wedding Rings & Military That You May Not Know
+5 Rules About Wedding Rings in the Military That You May Not Know

 Military life means living by a whole new set of rules and regulations.
 While most people know that relocations and deployments are a way of life once you’re enlisted, there are other things that can come as quite a surprise!
 For example, did you know that the number of rings that a military member can wear is strictly controlled?
 Here’s a look at how many rings they are allowed to wear, as well as four other rules that military members must abide by.

 When it comes to military approved wedding bands, there are a few things that you should know.
 While a member of the military may wear up to two rings (a wedding set is considered one ring), all rings must be simple and in good taste.
 That’s why a lot of members of the military opt for military silicone rings.
 They’re safe, simple, and unassuming.

 When it comes to rings, members of the military are pretty limited.
 Fingers are OK, but everything else is pretty much off limits.
 Women can wear certain forms of earrings under certain circumstances, but men cannot.
 As for body piercings?
 They’re pretty much always off limits.
 The rule even applies to internal piercings, like the tongue.
 The rule extends to off-duty times, too.

 When you think about chain jewelry, described as necklaces, bracelets, and anklets, you’d better be thinking off-duty times only.
 With very few exceptions, these accessories may only be worn when a soldier is off duty and in civilian clothing.